rach0022/mad9137_A4/README.md

 # Bugs
 - [x] No table cells are showing after loading | SOLUTION: Forgot to set the number of sections
 - [ ] Constraints are causing issues in LoadEventTableViewCell prototype cell
-- [ ] The first element of the data dictionary is repeated for every element of the array
+- [x] The first element of the data dictionary is repeated for every element of the array | SOLUTION: Was not traversing the data dict properly, needed to use indexPath.row as the iterator

 # Marks Rubric
 ## Create Layout: (4pt total)